FACTBOX-Potential successors to India's central bank chief Rajan

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-July 26 The Indian government has scaled back the urgency of its search for a new governor of the Reserve Bank of India, with a replacement to Raghuram Rajan now likely only to be named after he chairs his final policy meeting next month.
+The four short-listed candidates are: Reserve Bank of India Deputy Governor Urjit Patel, former deputy governors Rakesh Mohan and Subir Gokarn and State Bank of India Chair Arundhati Bhattacharya.

-Two government sources with direct knowledge of the matter said Kaushik Basu, who is stepping down as the World Bank's chief economist, had made it onto a shortlist of candidates to take over when Rajan's term expires on Sept.
+The search began after Raghuram Rajan stunned government officials and investors on June 18 by announcing he would step down when his term ends on Sept.
 4.

-Here are pen portraits on the candidates under consideration to succeed Rajan at the RBI:
+Here is some background on the candidates seen as potential successors to Rajan at the RBI:

 Seen as a close lieutenant to Rajan, Patel headed a committee that introduced landmark changes including a switch to inflation-targeting and adopting consumer prices as the new benchmark instead of wholesale prices.
 The changes he helped drive are considered to be among the most significant monetary policy reforms since India opened up its economy in 1991.

-Patel, whose remit at the RBI included managing money markets, has faced criticism from market participants, with some complaining that he kept liquidity tight at a time when the RBI was lowering rates, starving banks of cash.
+Patel, whose remit at the RBI included managing money markets, has faced criticism from market participants however, with some traders and bankers complaining that he kept liquidity tight at a time when the RBI was lowering rates, starving banks of cash.

-During his tenure as deputy governor, Gokarn focused on an increase protein consumption-driven inflation, which was a reason for the wholesale price inflation (WPI) index pushing higher at the time.
+During his tenure as deputy governor, Gokarn zoned in on the lesser noticed higher protein-consumption driven inflation, which was a reason for the wholesale price inflation (WPI) index pushing higher at the time.
 He also laid greater stress on core WPI, essentially demand-led inflation.

-Nomura said it views Gokarn as having a neutral policy stance.
-His candidacy has been backed by former RBI governor D. Subbarao.
+Nomura said it views Gokarn as "balanced in his views," and as having a neutral stance on monetary policy matters.

 A high-profile banker, Bhattacharya has been at the helm of India's largest lender - State Bank of India - since late 2013 and has earned praise from investors for her management of the bank's mountain of bad debt.
 She was named in the Forbes list of the world's 100 most powerful women.